giacomo-ciro/diffusion-llms/README.md

 # diffusion-llms
 Making LLMs inference faster with diffusion.

+## TODOs
+- [ ] Adapt gpt2 for diffusion, obtain DiffuGPT_ours
+- [ ] Implement dynamic length inference (at first step, look for the token with highest < pad > probability and return it to set an upper bound, then proceed with diffusion sampling as in the other papers)
+- [ ] Test dynamic length inference on DiffuGPT, DiffuLAMA, DiffuGPT_ours, LlaDa
 ## Overview
 ### Research Question
 We explored previous research trying to overcome the issue with fixed-length outputs in diffusion models compromising between diffusion and auto-regression.
-We propose a fully native diffusion variable length generation.
+We propose a variable length diffusion generation that is fully diffusion.

 #### IDEA FOR NLP
 Compare attention weights between auto-regressive and diffusion models.